scvodigital/scvo-frontend/README.md

 ## Deploy

-Run `grunt deploy-all` to build and deploy the project to Firebase hosting.
+Run `npm run deploy-app` to build and deploy the project to Google App Engine.